ngicks/gokugen/README.md

 Scheduler is in-memory scheduler.

-With WorkerPool, scheduler limits how many tasks are being concurrently worked on.
+With WorkerPool, scheduler limits how many tasks can be concurrently worked on.
 And with min-heap backed TaskQueue, task retrieval complexity is O(log n) where n is number of scheduled task.

 See `./example/simple/main.go ` for exmpale usage.

-#### Usage
+#### Illustrative code sample

 ```go
 package main